FarzanaChowdhury/Gamejam2023/README.md

 The game is a mess.
 It was supposed to go to a room to find keys.
 But now you have to manually go there.
 Yes, it was not supposed to do that.

+Then got to Assets>Levels>Level1  for the next scene

+Then
 Go to Assets>Sample Scene
 Play